scipy-conference/scipy-conference/manual/communication.rst

 To contact all organizers, email to scipy-organizers [AT] scipy [DOT] org.

+Weekly phone calls are scheduled with both co-chairs.
+Anyone is welcome to join.

 Internally the tasks management is done using an instance of Redmine hosted by Enthought for now.
 It goal is to allow management of all future Scipy conferences.
 The project is called scipy-conf.